-Her artistic research traces the intricate relations between our dystopian situation and the legacies of colonial past and (neo)colonial present.
-Encompassing participatory performances, hypnotherapy, storytelling, painting and video, her practices not only guide people to live with the crisis, they are also acknowledgement of historical causation, as well as remedies for (states-induced) amnesia.
+Her artistic research traces the intricate relations between our dystopian situation and the legacies of Colonialism and (Neo)Colonialism.
+Encompassing participatory performances, hypnotherapy, storytelling, painting and video, her practices not only guide people to live with the crisis, they are also acknowledgement of historical causation, as well as investigation of remedies and hopes in time of precarity.

-Based in the Netherlands, she has exhibited/performed in various art spaces in Den Haag (1646, Quartair, Stroom, The Grey Space in the Middle, Page Not Found), Rotterdam (V2, Roodkapje, Netherlands Fotomuseum, Goethe-Institut, Foundation B.a.d.), Amsterdam (De Balie, BigArt), Leiden (ACPA Conference), and Scotland (Hospitalfield), among others.
+Based in the Netherlands, she has exhibited/performed in various art spaces in Den Haag (1646, Quartair, Stroom, The Grey Space in the Middle, Page Not Found), Rotterdam (V2_), Amsterdam (De Balie, BigArt), Leiden (ACPA Conference), and Scotland (Hospitalfield), among others.
 She graduated from Master Artistic Research in The Royal Academy of Art The Hague (KABK) in 2019, and has a double major degree in Philosophy and Comparative Literature from the University of Hong Kong.

 'My grandma was sixteen when she fled to Hong Kong, all alone.